vesselapi/integrations/src/platforms/miro/README.md

 ## Description

-Miro is a collaborative online whiteboard platform designed to facilitate team work and brainstorming sessions.
-It offers tools for drawing, writing, sticky notes, and importing images or documents, making it ideal for project planning, user experience research, agile processes, and design.
+Miro is a digital platform that provides an interactive online whiteboard for collaboration and brainstorming.
+It offers tools for team ideation, visual project management, agile workflows, and design thinking.

 ## Resources